centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/metrics.md

 * **x** : we are alerted if the value of the metric is strictly higher than **x** (**80** means higher than 80).
 * **x:** : we are alerted if the value of the metric is strictly lower than **x** (**50:** means lower than 50).
-* **x:y**: we are alerted if the value of the metric is outside this range (**0:10** means below 0 and above 10).
-For example, we can determine that the temperature of a datacenter will be CRITICAL if it is below 18 or higher than 24: we will input **18:24**.
+* **x:y**: we are alerted if the value of the metric is outside this range (**0:10** means below 0 or above 10).
+For example, we can determine that the temperature of a datacenter will be CRITICAL if it is below 18 or above 24: we will input **18:24**.
 * **@x:y**: we are alerted if the value of the metric is inside the range (**@0:10** means that we are alerted if the value of the metric is between 0 and 10).
 * **x:x**: the value of the metric must be equal to **x** for its status to be OK.